Competitive-Programming-UNSAAC/tools/ranking/README.md

 ## Command to run

-To run the script, it is necessary the path to the excel document that is sent through the `filepah` parameter.
+To run the script, it is necessary the path to the CSV document that is sent through the `filepah` parameter.

 In this sense, the command to execute the script is the following: